adrien-zinger/adrien-zinger.github.io/_posts/2022-05-31-concat-wasm.md

   (data (i32.const 0) "hi") ;; add a kind of constant in that memory at 0
 ```

-The memory management is described inside the binary.
+The binary describes the memory management.
 So there is nothing like *garbage collection*.
 Furthermore, because in
-a navigator, the envirronment manage mainly the memory of your
+a navigator, the environment manage mainly the memory of your
 JS code.
 So you cannot safely let the memories being shared
 like as in a classical dynamically linked library between compiled codes.